alexdataengineer/leetcode/README.md

 ## 📌 About

-I'm using this repository to track my progress and reinforce concepts in SQL, data analysis, and systems design — especially for interview prep.
+I'm using this repository to track my progress and reinforce concepts in SQL and Python, data analysis, and systems design — especially for interview prep.
 Feel free to explore and reach out if you find any improvements or want to collaborate!

 ## 🚀 Contact